History of Brazil (1985–present): Transitional period: Tancredo's election, restoration of civilian government, the Sarney years and the 1988 Constitution

+1990s

 Collor and Franco administrations (1990–1994)

 The first direct presidential election after 29 years was held on October 15, 1989 (first round) and November 15, 1989 (second round).
-Fernando Collor de Mello won the run-off election with 53% of the vote for a five-year term.
+Fernando Collor de Mello won the runoff election with 53% of the vote for a five-year term.

 Collor's agenda focused on fighting corruption from Sarney's administration and completing the transition from the 21 years of military rule to civilian government.
 Economic changes aimed to control soaring inflation and modernization.

 Although he had massive support amongst the voters, the administration had a small parliamentary base as Collor's recently founded party had few deputies and no senators and faced fierce opposition from parties that had splintered from the Democratic Alliance: the Brazilian Democratic Movement Party (PMDB), Liberals (PFL), and Social Democrats (Brazilian Social Democracy Party, PSDB).

 His first act was known as Plano Collor: all savings accounts and financial investment were frozen, and the national currency was changed from the cruzado novo to the cruzeiro (NCz$1,000 = Cr$1).
 Plano Collor initially succeeded, but after six months failed in its primary goal, as inflation accelerated again.
 This started to erode Collor's prestige.
 Economic changes included lifting import barriers, exposing local companies to international competition.
 Many companies went bankrupt or were sold, unemployment grew and support for the government deteriorated.

 Parliamentary elections were held on October 15, 1990, and the government failed to win a reliable base in Congress and the president began to lose political support.

 In May 1991, Collor's brother Pedro Collor accused him of corruption, specifically of condoning an influence peddling scheme run by his campaign treasurer, Paulo César Farias.
 Congress and the Federal Police of Brazil began an investigation.
 Some months later, with the investigation progressing and under fire, Collor went on national television to ask for the people's support, by going out on the street and protesting against coup forces.
 On August 11, 1992, students organized by the União Nacional dos Estudantes (UNE), thousands of students protested on the streets against Collor.
 They often painted their faces, frequently in a mixture of the colors of the flag and protest-black, which led to calling them "Cara-pintada" (Painted Faces).